Bachelor (2021 film): Reception

-The film received mixed to positive reviews from critics, who praised the lead actor's performances and the music, but criticised film's screenplay and excessive length.
-M. Suganth of the Times of India gave the film three out of five stars and wrote that the film "is an often fascinating, indulgent peek into the life of a deeply flawed character."
-Praising performance of GV Prakash Kumar Suganth opined, "[and] he does a pretty good job in capturing the obnoxiousness of this character."
-Criticising the writing and editing Suganth stated, "Both the writing and the editing give the feeling of requiring tighter focus."
-Appreciating the handheld shots from Theni cinematographer, the reviewer said, "[relying on handheld shots] to narrate this tale makes us feel like we are in the midst of these characters and being part of their lives."
-In conclusion Suganth said, that in the ending the director didn't present the emotional effect of fallout on protagonists but only showed how it effected the lives of those around them, that's why the ending felt "less impactful despite being a progressive one."
+The film received mixed to positive reviews from critics, who praised the lead performances and music, but criticised the screenplay and excessive length.

+M. Suganth of the Times of India gave the film three out of five stars and wrote that it "is an often fascinating, indulgent peek into the life of a deeply flawed character".
+He praised G. V. Prakash Kumar's performance, stating that "he does a pretty good job in capturing the obnoxiousness of this character".
+However, he criticised the writing and editing, noting that "both the writing and the editing give the feeling of requiring tighter focus".
+He also appreciated the use of handheld shots by cinematographer Theni Eswar, stating that they make the audience feel immersed in the characters' lives.
+He concluded that the ending felt "less impactful despite being a progressive one", as it focused more on the effect on surrounding characters rather than the protagonists.

-CineExpress mentioned "Perhaps the only really interesting portion in Bachelor starring GV Prakash Kumar is when matters of a court come into focus, and a ‘domestic abuse’ case gets debated."
+A critic from Cinema Express noted that "perhaps the only really interesting portion in Bachelor is when matters of a court come into focus, and a domestic abuse case gets debated".